 To see how you can help your child, click on the links below to seeing the spelling, punctuation and grammar fundamentals for each year group:

-We teach children to use a continuous cursive style of handwriting.
+We teach children to use a continuous cursive style of handwriting using the Letter-Join scheme.
 They start with individual letter formation and correct pencil grip in EYFS.
 Children begin to join when their letter formation is secure; usually, from the end of Year 1.
 Children are expected to produce neat, joined, legible handwriting at all times.